-Mothers are the primary caregiver to newborns hence the care is mostly dependent on their level of knowledge, attitude, and practice (KAP) about newborn care.
-Therefore, this study aims to investigate the KAP of mothers about newborn care and its related factors to achieving optimum newborn care.
+Mothers are the primary caregiver to newborns hence the care is mostly dependent on their level of knowledge and practice about newborn Therefore, this study aims to investigate the knowledge and practice of mothers about newborn care and its related factors to achieving optimum newborn care.
 The mother plays an important role as a member of the health care delivery team of their newborn babies.
-Mothers have three essential roles for caring of their newborn babies, which are protecting them from harm, promoting their emotional as well as their physical health, enforcing boundaries to ensure their safety, and optimizing their development (John et al., 2013).
+Mothers have three essential roles for caring of their newborn babies, which are protecting promoting from harm, emotional as well as their physical health, enforcing boundaries to ensure their safety, and optimizing their development (John et al., 2013).

 The newborn's mother is the key person who takes care and fulfills the needs of the newborn either physiological or psychological.
-Therefore, it is essential to apply instructional programs that appreciate mothers to have the correct knowledge, home care practice, and attitude to raise their healthy children.
+Therefore, it is essential to apply instructional guidelines that appreciate mothers to have the correct knowledge and practice to raise their healthy children.
 Correspondingly, nurses should determine the level of mothers' knowledge about their newborns' home care practice.
 This helps them in their planning process of mothers' educational needs for better well-being, growth, and development of their newborns, and prohibiting newborn's illness and fatality as well (Aziz and Lee, 2014).